MicrosoftDocs/azure-docs/articles/security/security-azure-log-integration-get-started.md

 At a minimum, installing Azure Log Integration requires the following items:

 * An **Azure subscription**.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).
 * A **storage account** that can be used for Windows Azure Diagnostics (WAD) logging.
-You can use a preconfigured storage account, or create a new storage account.
+You can use a preconfigured storage account or create a new storage account.
 Later in this article, we describe how to configure the storage account.

   > [!NOTE]
   > Depending on your scenario, a storage account might not be required.
 For the Azure Diagnostics scenario covered in this article, a storage account is required.